What Can You Do with a Nursing Degree?

 As you progress in your nursing career, you may choose to become specialized in certain areas of healthcare.
 This can involve going on for graduate study to earn a master’s degree in nursing.
-For instance, HCU offers two specialized Master of Science in Nursing (MSN) degree options:
+For instance, HCU offers four specialized Master of Science in Nursing (MSN) degree options:

 Registered Nurses also may obtain specialty certifications to demonstrate their expertise and commitment to quality healthcare, as well as to advance their careers and boost their salary.
 The American Board of Nursing Specialties reports that more than 769,917 nurses in the United States and Canada held certifications, as of 2016.
 These certifications were granted by 28 certifying organizations and represented 144 different credentials.

 For example, a pediatric nurse can obtain board certification or a psychiatric nurse may become certified.
 The American Nurses Credentialing Center (ANCC) offers a wide range of specialty certifications for both nurses and nurse practitioners (NP).
 Here is a sampling:

 - Nurse Practitioner Specialty Certifications: Family NP, Psychiatric-Mental Health NP, Adult-Gerontology NP